 Similarly, the inheritance of the ConsumerAdmin interface defined in the CosNotifyChannelAdmin module provides an instance supporting the TypedConsumerAdmin interface defined in the CosTypedNotifyChannelAdmin module with the behaviors necessary to maintain associated QoS property settings and filter objects.
-The relationships between the QoS property settings and filter objects to the proxy supplier objects created by a TypedConsumerAdmin instance are identical to those described in Section 3.4.15, "The ConsumerAdmin Interface," on page 3-68.
-Note again that QoS property settings and filter objects can only be associated with Notification Service style proxy suppliers, both typed and untyped.
+The relationships between the QoS property settings and filter objects to the proxy supplier objects created by a TypedConsumerAdmin instance are identical to those described in "The ConsumerAdmin Interface" on page 3-67.
+Note again that OoS property settings and filter objects can only be associated with Notification Service style proxy suppliers, both typed and untyped.

 Inheritance of the ConsumerAdmin interface defined in CosNotifyChannelAdmin also implies that TypedConsumerAdmin also inherits from the NotifySubscribe interface defined in CosNotifyComm.
 This inheritance enables optimizing the notification of a group of proxy supplier objects that have been created by the same TypedConsumerAdmin instance of changes to shared filter objects, since this inheritance enables a TypedConsumerAdmin instance to be registered as the callback object for notification of subscription changes made upon filter objects.
-Lastly, inheritance of the ConsumerAdmin instance of the TypedConsumerAdmin implies that an instance of the TypedConsumerAdmin

-CosNotifyChannelAdmin implies that an instance of the TypedConsumerAdmin interface supports readonly attributes that maintain the unique identifier of the instance supplied to it by its creating channel, the object reference of the creating channel, and the flag which indicates whether AND or OR semantics will be used when combining the filter objects associated with a TypedConsumerAdmin with those defined on specific proxy suppliers created by the TypedConsumerAdmin.
+Lastly, inheritance of the ConsumerAdmin interface defined in CosNotifyChannelAdmin implies that an instance of the TypedConsumerAdmin interface supports readonly attributes that maintain the unique identifier of the instance supplied to it by its creating channel, the object reference of the creating channel, and the flag which indicates whether AND or OR semantics will be used when combining the filter objects associated with a TypedConsumerAdmin with those defined on specific proxy suppliers created by the TypedConsumerAdmin.

 Locally, the TypedConsumerAdmin interface supports the operations that create new Notification Service style typed proxy supplier instances.
-Note lastly that due to inheritance of the ConsumerAdmin interface defined in the CosNotifyChannelAdmin module, an instance supporting the TypedConsumerAdmin interface supports a readonly attribute which maintains a unique identifier assigned to the instance by the channel which created it.
+Note lastly that due to inheritance of the ConsumerAdmin interface defined in the CosNotifyChannelAdmin module, an instance supporting the TypedConsumerAdmin interface supports a readonly attribute that maintains a unique identifier assigned to the instance by the channel that created it.